This post includes affiliate links.

 Of course this is an every day item when you drive with kids so this is no surprise.
 But for being in the car that much longer, you want to make sure every is correct.
 And although 96% of parents feel like their car seat is correct, the reality is 3 out of 4 car seats are being used incorrectly, making this information important.
 Sometimes the mistake is something minor and sometimes it is a much more serious misuse.
 We recommend visiting with a certified child passenger safety technician prior to your family road trip.

 One other thing to remember when traveling this summer is that different states have different child restraint laws.
 You can review the state car seat laws for the states you’ll be passing through here.
 Remember laws do not always reflect what is considered safest and best practice for car seats.

-Quick car seat checklist (shared in the video):
+Quick car seat checklist:

 1. Make sure your car seat is secured snugly